-- Eligible co-applicant(s) must be identified on the cover sheet (page 13).
-If co-applicant(s) is not identified on the cover sheet, the application will be deemed non-responsive and will not move forward in the evaluation process. - Applicant must demonstrate ability to implement or enhance a full-day, high-quality early childhood program to serve preschool children eligible for the Child Care Assistance Program. - Applicants must agree to submit grantee-reported metrics in the following areas: CCAP partnership, activities completed for the grant, successes, collaboration, challenges and next steps. - ☐ The Kentucky Department of Education reserves the right to waive minor technical deficiencies.
+- □ Eligible partner(s) must be identified on the cover sheet (page 14).
+If partner(s) is not identified on the cover sheet, the application will be deemed non-responsive and will not move forward in the evaluation process. - Applicant must demonstrate ability to implement or enhance a full-day, high-quality early childhood program to serve preschool children eligible for the Child Care Assistance Program and preschool children with an Individualized Education Plan (IEP). - Applicants must agree to submit grantee-reported metrics in the following areas: CCAP partnership, activities completed for the grant, successes, collaboration, challenges and next steps. - D The Kentucky Division of Child Care reserves the right to waive minor technical deficiencies.